 Tip: In order to make it as easy as possible for the customer to interact with your company in the desired way, consider already during campaign planning which hurdles the customer might encounter when switching channels, e.g. from off to online.

 Best Practice:discount is already stored in the customer account (Limango)

-Tip: Create happenings with your loyalty program that go beyond the birthday.
-The customer has already been an active part of your loyalty program for a year?
+Tip: Create happenings with your loyalty programme that go beyond the birthday.
+The customer has already been an active part of your loyalty programme for a year?
 Great, congratulate him!
 The customer has already bought from you for the tenth time?
 Now that’s something to celebrate!